trestrantham/hedwig_mopidy/README.md

   icecast_url: System.get_env("HEDWIG_MOPIDY_ICECAST_URL")
 ```

-Lastly, add `HedwigMopdy.Responders.Mopidy` as a responder to your robot in
+Lastly, add `HedwigMopidy.Responders.Mopidy` as a responder to your robot in
 `mix.exs`.

 ## License